PinkBro05/Predict-house-Price-using-Random-Forest/README.md

 This is code for a academic project.

 ### Owner
-Hong Anh Nguyen
-Vu Ha Phuong
+Hong Anh Nguyen, Vu Ha Phuong

 ### Unit
 COS30049-Computing Technology Innovation Project